shiftEscape/firebase-extensions/firestore-chatgpt-bot/README.md

 - **`Response Field`**: The field in the message document into which to put the response.
 (Default: `response`)

+- **`System Message`**: The default message that acts as an instruction for the model, ensuring it responds appropriately to the your queries.

 - **`Cloud Functions Location`**: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

 - **`Language Model`**: Which language `model` do you want to use?
 Refer to [OpenAI's Model Reference](https://platform.openai.com/docs/models/overview).